ivanantipov2312/rust-quote/README.md

 - Get a random quote printed by choosing `Search` option
 - Get a quote of the day printed by choosing `Get quote of the day` option
 - If you don't like the current options, drop them with `Discard` option
+- Save the currently got quote to the file (json).
+NB!!!
+After saving the quote gets moved!
 # Have fun!
 ## NB!!!
 ### If you want to launch it, you will need an API key in your .env file.